Google スプレッドシートとTrelloの連携イメージ

 2. Set Key and Token

-You can also re-acquire it from Trello My App Integration.
+You can also re-acquire it from About My App Integration with Trello.

 3. Enter ID